eJJonatah/eJJonatah/README.md

 # Hello, I'm James.
 I build things.
-I'm what you'd call a "software engineer" it's a fancy way of describing what I often do (and also linkedin likes it) although, I do believe that this is chemist and poetry because most of the time we're speaking nonsense and blowing things up.
+I'm what you'd call a "software engineer" it's a fancy way of describing what I often do (and also linkedin likes it), although I do believe that this a mix between chemistry and poetry because most of the time we're speaking nonsense and blowing things up.

 ##### About building things
-One of my strongest skills is certainly the hability to make things up, I'm not talking about lies (even tho almost all my predictions end up being one) I really like imagining things from the ground up, defining patterns and sticking to them when suitabe and desirable.
-Also I like people, engaging with, building togheter and more importantly, actually solving real world people's problems through technology.
+One of my strongest skills is certainly the ability to make things up, I'm not talking about lies (even tho almost all my predictions end up being one) I really like imagining things from the ground up, defining patterns and sticking to them when suitabe and desirable.
+I also like engaging with people, building together as a team and more importantly: solving real world problems through technology.

-##### What stack I'm intertwined in?
+### Hard skillset

 <div style="display: flex;">
    <img heigh="40px" width="50" style="margin:11px" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/csharp/csharp-plain.svg"  />